Frequently Asked Questions

 Will the grounds be fenced?

-Depending on available funds, The Brickworks community is planned to have a solid fence on three sides of the property.
+Depending on available funds, the development is planned to have a solid fence on three sides of the property.

 Who will cut the grass and shovel the snow?